David Calder (actor)

 David Ian Calder (born 1 August 1946) is an English actor.
-His film and television credits include the 1999 James Bond film The World Is Not Enough, Crown Court, The Blackstuff, The Professionals, Enemy at the Door, Minder, Bergerac, The New Statesman, Between the Lines, Bramwell, Cracker, Dalziel and Pascoe, Heartbeat, Sleepers, Spooks, Midsomer Murders, Hustle, Waking the Dead, Wallis & Edward, A Touch of Frost, Cold Blood, Burn Up, Lewis, Houdini, United, and The Last Front.
+His film and television credits include the 1999 James Bond film The World Is Not Enough, Crown Court, The Professionals, Enemy at the Door, Minder, Mitch, Bergerac, The New Statesman, Between the Lines, Bramwell, Cracker, Dalziel and Pascoe, Heartbeat, Sleepers, Spooks, Midsomer Murders, Hustle, Waking the Dead, Wallis & Edward, A Touch of Frost, Cold Blood, Burn Up, Lewis, Houdini, United, and The Last Front.